unikanomo/esperanta-klavaro/README.md

 This is a keyboard layout, for windows, to enable the easy typing of the Esperanto letters with circumflexs ie ĉ ĝ ĥ ĵ ŝ ŭ by holding the AltGr (right alt) button and at the same time as pressing the equivalent letter without a circumflex ie c g h j s u

-it is based on the GB ekyborad layout, so people using a US keyboard layout or other layout, may find some things are in a differant place eg @
+it is based on the GB keyborad layout, so people using a US keyboard layout or other layout, may find some things are in a differant place eg @

 To install extract the archive to a folder, then use the setup.exe file in the “eogbkeys” folder alternatively you can build your own install file using the .klc file and Microsoft Keyboard Layout Creator 1.4